MrJohz/blog/content/posts/drafts/disposables/index.md

 institution-url = "https://www.belvedere.at/"
 +++

 Javascript’s new "Explicit Resource Management" proposal adds the `using` statement, a way to automatically close resources after you’ve finished using them.
 But as part of the same proposal, a number of other APIs have been added that make `using` even more useful.
-I couldn’t find a lot of documentation out there when I was trying to figure out how these APIs worked, so this article is a bit of an overview of getting started with `using`, `Disposable`s, and explicit resource management.
+I couldn’t find a lot of documentation out there when I was trying to figure out how these APIs work, so this article is a bit of an overview of getting started with `using`, `Disposable`s, and explicit resource management.

 ## The Journey to Using `using`

 Many classes or objects represent some sort of resource, such as an open file or a database connection, that requires some cleanup logic when that resource is no longer in use.
 In NodeJS, the convention is typically to put this cleanup in a `close()` function.
-For example, the `Server` class in `node:http` has a `close()` method that stops new connections and closes existing connections.
+For example, the `Server` class in `node:http` has a `close()` method that stops new connections and closes existing ones.

 The problem with `close` alone is that it’s easy not to call it.
-Sometimes it's just a matter of forgetting, but often errors and exceptions can trip us up.
+Sometimes it's a matter of forgetting, but often errors and exceptions can trip us up.
 Consider this function:

 ```tsx
 async function saveMessageInDatabase(message: string) {